redislabs-training/redis-sitesearch/README.md

 Examples are included, which you can copy from `.env.example` to `.env` and from `.env.prod.example` to `.env.prod`.

+### Redis Passwords

+This application expects to use a password to authenticate with Redis.
+Both .env.prod.example and .env.example include the environment variable `REDIS_PASSWORD`.

+In local development, running `docker-compose up` will start Redis in password-required mode with the password you set in the `REDIS_PASSWORD` environment variable from the `.env` file.

+In production, the app will use the password from the `.env.prod` file.

 ### Virtualenv

 If you want code completion to work in an IDE, or you want to run commands outside of Docker (like `pytest`), create a virtualenv: